-- Was it, in fact, a British Ordnance Soldier, wearing an acquired lemon Squeezer?
+- Was it, in fact, a British Ordnance Soldier wearing an acquired lemon Squeezer?

-- In 1914 there were several British Army Ordnance Corps Armourers posted to Alexandra barracks at Mount Cook in Wellington, are they part of this mystery, did some of these Armourers deploy with the NZEF to the Middle East?
+- In 1914 there were several British Army Ordnance Corps Armourers posted to Alexandra barracks at Mount Cook in Wellington.
+Are they part of this mystery?
+Did some of these Armourers deploy with the NZEF to the Middle East?

-- Does the use of its badge have its origins back to 1913 when the first Ordnance Depots were established for the New Zealand Territorial Amy annual camps, and this individual was one of the original members?
+- Does the use of its badge have its origins back in 1913 when the first Ordnance Depots were established for the New Zealand Territorial Amy annual camps, and this individual was one of the original members?